 For the syrup:

-Flour your working surface and roll out a phyllo as thin as you can.
-You can make it with the dough machine until very thin (1 - 3 - 5 - 6).
-If the dough is sticky do not add flour to the dough but flour the surface and hands.
+- Flour your working surface and roll out a phyllo as thin as you can.
+You can make it with the pasta machine until very thin (1 - 3 - 5 - 6) or according to your own machine, if it has more numbers.
+If the dough is sticky do not add flour to the dough but flour the surface and your hands.

-Bathe diples in warm syrup and remove in platter.
-Sprinkle with cinnamon and walnuts.
+- Bathe diples in syrup and remove in platter.